dart-lang/site-www/src/_guides/language/effective-dart/design.md

 negative case for that property.

 For some properties, there is no obvious positive form.
-Is a document that has been flushed to disc "saved" or "*un*-changed"?
+Is a document that has been flushed to disk "saved" or "*un*-changed"?
 Is a document that *hasn't* been flushed "*un*-saved" or "changed"?
 In ambiguous cases, lean towards the choice that is less likely to be negated by users or has the shorter name.

-### CONSIDER omitting the verb for a named boolean *parameter*.

-This refines the previous rule.
-For named parameters that are boolean, the name is often just as clear without the verb and it reads better at the callsite.

-{:.good-style}
-<?code-excerpt "misc/lib/effective_dart/design_good.dart (omit-verb-for-bool-param)"?>
-{% prettify dart %}
-Isolate.spawn(entryPoint, message, paused: false);
-var copy = new List.from(elements, growable: true);
-var regExp = new RegExp(pattern, caseSensitive: false);
-{% endprettify %}

 ### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect.